-Drug spoon sculpture placed outside drugmaker headquarters
+In protest of opioid crisis, drug-spoon sculpture appears outside Purdue Pharma HQ

+An artist's protest against the opioid crisis -- also an 800-pound expression of his own family's anguish -- landed outside the Connecticut headquarters of the maker of OxyContin on Friday.
+It didn't take long before the sculpture was hauled off and an art-gallery owner was arrested.

-STAMFORD, Conn.
-(AP) — An 800-pound, nearly 11-foot-long steel sculpture of a bent and burned drug spoon was placed Friday in front of the Connecticut headquarters of drugmaker Purdue Pharma as part of an art protest against the opioid crisis.
+STAMFORD, Conn. — An 800-pound, nearly 11-foot-long steel sculpture of a bent and burned drug spoon was placed Friday in front of the Connecticut headquarters of drugmaker Purdue Pharma as part of an art protest against the opioid crisis.

 Artist Domenic Esposito and art gallery owner Fernando Alvarez dropped the sculpture at the company’s Stamford headquarters.
 Police arrested Alvarez on a minor charge of obstructing free passage.
 A city worker removed the spoon with a payloader and it was hauled to a police evidence holding area.

 Several state and local governments are suing Purdue Pharma for allegedly using deceptive marketing to boost sales of its opioid painkiller OxyContin, deceiving patients and doctors about the risks of opioids.
-The company has been blamed for helping fuel addiction and opioid overdose deaths.
+The company has been blamed for helping fuel opioid addiction and overdose deaths.

 Purdue Pharma denies the allegations in the lawsuits.